 The implications of not meeting strict CMMC requirements can be daunting, to say the least.
 Equally daunting is the myriad of information that can be found by a DoD contractor – or would be contractor – when researching the steps they need to take in order to ensure compliance across their business, and throughout what can often be an extensive supply chain.

 With a growing number of CTPAOs, and a small but powerful range of compliant solutions available, the good news is that significant steps towards CMMC for contractors, and their supply chain partners, can be less complex than people may think.

 The following, simple steps are just a few of the ways in which any contractor can progress their compliance journey, starting today;

 - Develop your compliance plan.
 Whether it’s something as challenging as CMMC, or as comparatively simple as next week’s marketing campaign, everything – and everyone – benefits from a clear, written plan.
 If you’ve not yet got yourself some expert advice to help you build your compliance plan, a good place to start would be to seek out a CMMC Registered Provider Organization.

-- Identify CMMC approved providers.
+- Identify CMMC-approved providers.
 While CMMC is complex, whether your software provider is compliant or not isn’t.
-It’s a yes, or it’s a no. Solutions such as @SafeShare are compliant, cost effective and easy to adopt, enabling contractors to take significant – and rapid – steps on their CMMC journey.
+It’s a yes, or it’s a no. Solutions such as @Cocoon Data are compliant, cost-effective, and easy to adopt, enabling contractors to take significant – and rapid – steps on their CMMC journey.